fitsumcs/SocialNetLab/README.md

-# SocialNetLab
+## SocialNetLab

-Social Network Lab
+Social Network Lab that show the demonstration of graph theory

-# Lab 01 [Graph Manipulation Basics]
+## Lab 01 [Graph Manipulation Basics]

 ### Required Modules :

 - networkx
 - matplotlib

-## Source Code Have Three Parts :
+### Source Code Have Three Parts :

 - Part One : This part more on focus basics of Graph creating and drawing
 - Part Two : This part more focus on the Drawing part of the Graph